-The purpose of this course is to expand knowledge regarding the utilization of the healthcare workforce.
-The course focuses on contemporary human resource management issues, current research, and related theoretical perspectives.
-Course fee: \$85
+The course is designed to expand the leader's knowledge regarding the utilization of the workforce.
+Content focuses on contemporary performance management issues and current research, issues related to human resource management, and related theoretical perspectives.
+Course fee: \$93

 Course is offered the Fall semester.
 Prerequisites: N6701, N6702, N6702B